shaun-c23/FAST_model/readME.txt

 There are also a number of Python files for pre- and post-processing:
 	- gcode_interface.py: used to process gcode
 	- gcode_library.py: libraries to process gcode
-	- process.py: post processing for data
+	- view_data.ipynb: post processing for data

 HOW TO RUN CODE